Akron Children's Logo

 If you have any breastfeeding problems, talk to your doctor, midwife, or a lactation specialist.
 Your clinic or hospital lactation specialist can advise you on how to deal with any breastfeeding problems.
 Relieve clogged milk ducts with breast massage, frequent nursing, feeding after a warm shower, and warm moist compresses applied throughout the day.

-If you develop a fever or chills or your breast becomes tender or red, you may have an infection (mastitis) and need antibiotics.
+If you develop a fever or chills or your breasts get tender or red, you may have an infection (mastitis) and need antibiotics.
 Call your doctor if this happens.
-Continue nursing or pumping from both breasts, though, and drink plenty of fluids.
+Continue nursing or pumping from both breasts, though, and drink plenty of liquids.

 Engorged Breasts

-Engorged breasts will feel better as your breastfeeding pattern becomes established or, if you're not breastfeeding, when your body stops producing milk — usually within a few days.
+Engorged breasts means that the breasts are full of milk.
+This makes them feel full and hard.
+Sometimes it’s painful and can make it hard for a breastfeeding baby to latch on.
+It will feel better as your breastfeeding pattern becomes set or, if you're not breastfeeding, when your body stops making milk — usually within a few days.
+In the meantime, you can apply cool compresses to the breasts and take pain medicine.

 Episiotomy Care